dimTsourounis/FKD/README.md

 ### Key variables at the code implementation for constructing the final training loss:

--The neighborhood masks and the NAC ratio vectors for teacher resulted from Find_Neighborhoods_n_Dists.m function (step2) and denoted as “MasksX” and “GT_NACsX” at the code where X referred to the corresponding layer.
+* The neighborhood masks and the NAC ratio vectors for teacher resulted from Find_Neighborhoods_n_Dists.m function (step2) and denoted as “MasksX” and “GT_NACsX” at the code where X referred to the corresponding layer. <br />
--The NAC ratio vectors for student resulted from NACLayer.m function (step3-design and step4-execute) and denoted as “pred_NACX” at the code where X referred to the corresponding layer.
+* The NAC ratio vectors for student resulted from NACLayer.m function (step3-design and step4-execute) and denoted as “pred_NACX” at the code where X referred to the corresponding layer. <br />
--The response features resulted from the modelGradients_CE_NACs_featIM.m function (step4) and denoted as “GT_Features” for teacher and “pred_Feature” for student at the code.
+* The response features resulted from the modelGradients_CE_NACs_featIM.m function (step4) and denoted as “GT_Features” for teacher and “pred_Feature” for student at the code. <br />
--The classification prediction resulted from the modelGradients_CE_NACs_featIM.m (step4) function and denoted as “pred_softmax_label” for the student at the code.
+* The classification prediction resulted from the modelGradients_CE_NACs_featIM.m (step4) function and denoted as “pred_softmax_label” for the student at the code. <br />

 Executing the modelGradients_CE_NACs_featIM.m function, the terms of overall loss function are denoted as “lossClassification”, “lossNAC1”, “lossNAC3”, “lossFeature”, while the weighted sum is the final overall loss of FKD training, denoted as “loss”.